daviddupuis/jeffskinnerbox.github.io/content/articles/howto-linux-maintenance-and-filesystem-hygiene.md

 See the Sources below to figure out what needs to be done to setup the `smartd` demon.

 ## Clean-Up
+Linux will leave some clutter around in the filesystem.
+While generally not a problem, it can eat-up disk space, and can become a problem for the `/boot` directory.

 #### Clean-Up Temporary Files
 Some editors (like vim) may leave files ending with a ‘~' character laying around.
-You can clean them up under your HOME as a normal user (You can do it for the entire system as root, but that can be extremely dangerous.)
+You can clean them up under your `$HOME` as a normal user (You can do it for the entire system as root, but that can be extremely dangerous.)
 Use the command below to get a list of candidates: